 Welcome to Port Everglades Where Security Is Everyone’s Business

-- Cruise guests have access to the cruise area only.
-Roaming through the Port is prohibited.
+- Visitors shall be authorized access only to the area specific to their port business.
+Unauthorized roaming through the Port is prohibited.

-- Cruise guests arriving by personal car will receive a placard to be placed on the rearview mirror or on the driver's side dashboard - unobstructed and visible for inspection.
+- At all checkpoints, visitors will receive a placard to be placed on the vehicle's mirror – unobstructed and visible – for inspection.

 - Do not leave vehicles unattended in “No Parking” zones, fire lanes or passenger drop-off areas.

 - Visitors entering a Restricted Area must display a Port-issued visitor badge and be escorted at all times by an individual with a restricted area badge for that location and a Transportation Worker Identification Credential (TWIC)